godotengine/godot-docs/classes/class_variant.rst

 Description
 -----------

 A Variant takes up only 20 bytes and can store almost any engine datatype inside of it.
-Variants are rarely used to hold information for long periods of time, instead they are used mainly for communication, editing, serialization and moving data around.
+Variants are rarely used to hold information for long periods of time.
+Instead, they are used mainly for communication, editing, serialization and moving data around.